BD2KGenomics/toil-rnaseq-sc/README.md

 ### Guide: Running the Single Cell RNA-seq Pipeline using Toil

 This guide attempts to walk the user through running this pipeline from start to finish.
-If there are any questions please contact John Vivian (jtvivian@gmail.com).
+If there are any questions please contact Trevor Pesout (tpesout@ucsc.edu).
 If you find any errors or corrections please feel free to make a pull request.
 Feedback of any kind is appreciated.

 - [Dependencies](#dependencies)